 Most arguments are followed by a question (there is actually one exception, but we’re not going to discuss that here).
 There are several different types of CR problems, and the wording of the question stem (the part below the argument itself) allows us to identify which type of Critical Reasoning problem we’re about to have to answer.
-It’s critically important to identify that question type right away because we need to employ different kinds of reasoning depending upon the type of question we have.
+It’s critically important to identify that question type right away because we need to employ different kinds of reasoning depending upon the type of Critical Reasoning problem we have.

 We want to know, right from the beginning, how best to work through the current problem, and we can accomplish that by identifying the question Family and the specific question type (see below for more).

 Arguments are made up of building blocks, such as premises, counterpremises, assumptions, and conclusions.
 When reading the argument, we want to take very brief notes that allow us to deconstruct the argument into its building blocks.
 What kinds of information do we have and which pieces lead to which other pieces?

 Knowing all of this allows us to do what we call reading with a purpose.
 We know what we need to find, so we can actively look for these things, and we know what kind of reasoning we need to do in order to answer the question, so we can begin to think things through a bit while we’re reading.
 (This assumes that we know what we’re doing for each question type; more below.)

 This is a short but often overlooked step: what exactly am I trying to do when I answer this question?
 What’s my goal?
 I know what kind of question I have, I understand the argument and how it fits together now, I know my conclusion (if there is one); now what?